edoardo849/vino/README.md

 # Vino: a Hangman-like game written in Go
 Vino is a Hangman game that runs on the server and communicates with the client with a RESTful API.
 The game is a quick showcase of a Go API and should **NOT** be used in any production environment.

+The words to guess are picked from a list of some of the best wines out there because... good wines are awesome!

 | Method  | URL  | Description  |
 |---|---|---|
 | POST  | /games  |Start a new game   |